+Mr Tariq is a Chairman of the Audit Committee.
 He is also the Chief Executive Officer of Oman Environmental Services Holding Company, a company with the objective of transforming the solid waste management sector in Oman.
-Prior to joining Oman

-Environmental Services, Mr Al Amri held a number of key positions in Oman Telecommunications Company, Oman LNG and the Royal Office Pension Fund.
+Prior to joining Oman Environmental Services, Mr Al Amri held several key positions in Oman Telecommunications Company, Oman LNG and the Royal Office Pension Fund.

-Mr Al Amri has experience in the telecoms and oil and gas sectors and successfully negotiated a number of major commercial agreements while at Oman Telecommunications, in addition to taking a role in Omantel's IPO in 2005.
+Mr Tariq has experience in the telecoms, oil and gas sectors and successfully negotiated a number of major commercial agreements while at Oman Telecommunications, in addition to his contribution towards Omantel's IPO in 2005.
 At Oman LNG, he was involved in the economic and financial feasibility studies of a project which has evolved into Qalhat LNG.

-Mr Al Amri holds an Electrical Engineering degree from Temple University, USA and a Master of Business Administration (MBA) from the University of Dayton, USA.
+Mr Tariq holds an Electrical Engineering degree from Temple University, and a Master of Business Administration from the University of Dayton.